How does California wage, overtime and meal-break law work in 2026?

 Double-time kicks in after 12 hours in a day, or above 8 hours on day seven.

 Only one other state mandates daily overtime: Alaska.
+By contrast, Arizona follows the federal weekly-only trigger with no daily rule.
 California is the only state with double-time and a seventh-day premium on top.

 | Trigger | California premium (Cal.
 Lab.
 Code § 510) | Federal FLSA |